 Imagine you are at the end of a hard exercise routine, and you can hardly push your body to do any more work.
 Your muscles are suffering from fatigue, and you are ready to give up.
 Your physical abilities have been depleted.

-Have you ever thought that this same concept can be applied to your mental abilities?
+The same concept can be applied to your mental abilities!

-Roy F. Baumeister, a social psychologist known for a wide range of work on the self, sexuality and sex differences, social rejection, motivation, and aggression, coined the term “decision fatigue” in reference to the decline in the quality of decisions that are made by a person after many decisions have been made in a row.
+Roy F. Baumeister, a social psychologist, known for a wide range of work on the self, sexuality and sex differences, social rejection, motivation, and aggression, coined the term decision fatigue in reference to the decline in the quality of decisions that a person makes after many decisions have been made in a row.

-Understanding the psychological principle of decision fatigue can help you make positive changes to your lifestyle so you can save your mental energy and willpower for making the most important decisions.
+Understanding this concept can help you make positive changes to your lifestyle to save your mental energy and willpower for making the most important decisions.

 Real-life examples of decision fatigue have been described in studies.

 Shai Danziger and Liora Avnaim-Pesso of Ben Gurion University and Johnathan Levav of Columbia University studied the various factors affecting the probability that Israeli prisoners who were going before a judge for a parole hearing would be set free.